 If your current social media presence is sharing pictures of your kids, you need to think out of the box.
 Returning to the workforce requires stepping it up, including with your network.
 You’re relaunching your professional brand and potential companies have great incentives to run a basic website search on everyone they hire.
 Change your profile pictures to one of you looking friendly and somewhat professional (without alcoholic beverages, kids, or too much skin), and make sure to let everyone know you’re looking for work.
 Update your LinkedIn profile and be sure to look there for job openings as well.
 The more people who you talk to, the more opportunities for that opening you’re looking for!

 The lower the technology threshold is for the job, the easier it is to re-enter.
 It should be easier with the more qualified skillset, but technology skills can atrophy if you’re not using them all the time, and technology changes quickly.
 You don’t need the latest skills for every industry, just consider it an update.
 Once you learn it, you’re caught up and using these technologies like everyone else.
 Taking courses online or at a local college and picking up freelance projects will get you going in the right direction.

 (This site often has useful information for free or very cheap: GCF Global)

 AGE IS ONLY A NUMBER

 Returning to the workforce can be daunting for many people, but one of the unexpected aspects is discovering that the hiring manager or the new boss could be half your age.
-It can be hard to avoid taking it personally when you don’t get the position, but feeling as though you’re supposedly “too old” for the position based on your age and nothing else isn’t the attitude to get you there.
+It can be hard to avoid taking it personally when you don’t get the position but feeling as though you’re supposed “too old” for the position based on your age and nothing else isn’t the attitude to get you there.
 If you show in an interview that you can work with anyone and willing to learn new skills – or have already learned them! then you’re going to make a great impression.

 Now get out there and show them what you’ve got!